 - Who is the Reignite Weekend for?
 Women of any age, partnered or solo, who wanted to have children and for some reason, it didn’t work out.
 If you’re keen to move forward and create a meaningful and fulfilling life without biological children, it’s for you.

 - What is the cancellation policy?
 Your £100 deposit is non-refundable.
-If you cancel prior to 17th September you may request a refund of any payments made (minus your deposit).
+If you cancel prior to 17th August you may request a refund of any payments made (minus your deposit).
 After that date, we can only refund your payments (minus your deposit) if we can resell your spot.
+Should the workshop need to be cancelled by us for public health reasons, we will refund your payments (including your deposit) in full.
+Please do not book any travel or accommodation to attend this event until 1st September, when we will be able to confirm that the event is definitely going ahead.

 - Any other questions please contact Liane at firstname.lastname@example.org